dalnk/chat-webui/README.md

 Alpaca now runs on android!
 Vicuna and StableLM work now as well.
 MLC-llm there's an android complied version out for snapdragon with latest OpenCL for now, need to figure out how to plug it all together for pixel Tensor chips

-OpenLLM on pip is probably a good backend for this
+OpenLLM on pip is probably a good backend for this on a server and the android version works now on snapdragon chips. need to test more with tensor chips there might be something we can do about the OpenCL versions